LisaJP4/SFIA2_Project/README.md

 ## Introduction
 ### SFIA2 Project Brief
-* For this project, we were required to create a service-orientated architecture for our application, which must be composed of at least 4 services that work together:
+* For this project, we were required to create a service-orientated architecture for our application, which had to be composed of at least 4 services that work together:
 - Service #1 was the core service, which rendered Jinja2 (HTML) templates required to interact with the application.
 It also communicated with the other 3 services and persisted data in a data base.
 - Service #2 and #3 generated random "Objects", which could be a random number, letter, or other more complex method.
 - Service #4 also created an "Object", this time based on the outcome of what the previous two services had generated.